 - with recent known or suspected exposure to SARS-CoV-2 to control transmission

 - Asymptomatic individuals without known or suspected exposure to SARS-CoV-2 for early identification in special settings

 - Individuals being tested for purposes of public health surveillance for SARS-CoV-2

-A positive Ag test means the person tested has the virus, has an active infection, and, in most cases, should be considered actively contagious to others.
+A positive antigen test means the person tested has the virus, has an active infection, and, in most cases, should be considered actively contagious to others.
 As such, they should be in isolation.
-There is evidence that late in the disease, Ag can remain present in some patients, but they are not contagious.
-Anyone who tests positive to an Antigen test should follow the advice of their physician or health care advisor regarding ending their isolation.
+There is evidence that PCR tests can remain positive late in the disease, in some patients, but they are not contagious.
+Those who tests positive should follow the advice of their physician or health care advisor regarding ending their isolation.

 Unfortunately, the answer to this question is unclear.
-A positive AB test is presumed by many to indicate a person has developed resistance and is thus immune to a repeat COVID-19 infection due to a prior infection.
+A positive antibody or AB test is presumed by many to indicate a person has developed resistance and is thus immune to a repeat COVID-19 infection due to a prior infection.
 This has NOT been proven with COVID-19.
-While there are many types of viral infections for which a patient may produce antibodies either after contracting or being vaccinated against the disease, (i.e. measles, chicken pox) this statement does not apply to every type of viral infection; hence the doubt and the controversy.
+While there are many types of viral infections for which a patient may produce antibodies either after contracting or being vaccinated against the disease, (i.e. measles, chicken pox) this statement does not apply to every type of viral infection.
 More time and more research are necessary to understand the meaning of a positive antibody test with COVID 19.

 Another concern is that if, in fact, the presence of antibodies does ultimately provide immunity, and it is unclear how long the immunity might last; is it one year?
 Three years?
 Lifetime (doubtful)?